cpdata/Ubuntu-Linux-CLI-Tools/README.md

 - Terminal or SSH access to target System

  If you have questinos or need help you can find my email in the code or email at charlie [aat] cp datadesigns.com and I am more than willing to help.
-I also welcome any Ideas for features anyone would like added.
+I also welcome any ideas for features anyone would like added.
 More Linux CLI tools will be uploaded soon.
+I hope you find this useful and saves someone some time.